 A non-binding process in which the parties to a dispute retain a neutral to provide an e valuation based solely on the merits of the case.

 An investigative process in which a neutral “fact finder” independently determines facts for a particular dispute usually after the parties have reached an impasse.

 A hearing process that looks and feels like arbitration, but is advisory and non-binding.

-An organizationally designated person who confidentially receives, investigates, and facilitates resolution of complaints.
+An organizationally designated person who confidentially receives investigates, and facilitates the resolution of complaints.

 Online Dispute Resolution (ODR) is a branch of dispute resolution which uses technology to facilitate the resolution of disputes between parties.
 It primarily involves negotiation, mediation or arbitration, or a combination of all three.